ssarag/Emotion-Detection/README.md

 ![image](https://user-images.githubusercontent.com/103538049/213876563-59cac80d-bb85-4466-8296-cb5a849c14ac.png)

 While, image 3 is predicted as sad, it actually represents 'angry'.
-So to understand how the algorithm is predicting images, next I am predicting the top 3 predicts for a given image and the reults are given below.
+So to understand how the algorithm is predicting images, next I am predicting the top 3 predictions for a given image and the reults are given below.

 ![image](https://user-images.githubusercontent.com/103538049/213876950-365307cb-b320-4e6f-8fcd-a46b0bee6b8a.png)